marvosaur/Vacuum-Fluorescent-Display-Driver/README.md

 - RX
 - TX (unused)

+The left side pins are routed out SPI that are unused.
+They serve as a mechanical connection for the display.

 Header info and UART baud rate can be found in the .ino

 Read the full writeup here!